salilab/saliweb/doc/installation.rst

 Prerequisites
 -------------

-* Python.
+* Python 3.
 The backend of the framework, which takes care of running jobs, is implemented in Python.
-It requires Python 2.6 or later (it should also work with Python 3).
+(It does not work with Python 2.)

 * `Flask <http://flask.pocoo.org/>`_.
-The frontend, which handles user submission of jobs and the display of results, is implemented in Python, and uses the Flask microframework.
+The frontend, which handles user submission of jobs and the display of results, is implemented in Python 3, and uses the Flask microframework.

 * SGE.
 The framework expects to be run on a machine that is a submit host to a Sun GridEngine compute cluster